ruslanmv/ruslanmv.github.io/_posts/2021-06-20-What-should-know-about-Deep-Learning.md

 The Principal Component Analysis (PCA) procedure is a dimension reduction technique that projects the data on k*k* dimensions by maximizing the variance of the data as follows:

-This procedure maximizes the variance among all k*k*-dimensional spaces.
+This procedure maximizes the variance among all k-dimensional spaces.

 ![Illustration](../assets/images/posts/2021-06-20-What-should-know-about-Deep-Learning/pca-en.png)